bshack/white-label-mediator/README.md

 var myMediator = new Mediator();
 ```

+## Extend

-or extend the Mediator class for your own needs:
+extend the Mediator class for your own needs:

 ```
 const MyMediator = class extends Mediator {